Ghardaïa

 Ghardaïa (غرداية, Taɣerdayt) is the capital city of Ghardaïa Province, Algeria.
-The commune of Ghardaïa has a population of 93,423 according to the 2008 census, up from 87,599 in 1998, with an annual growth rate of 0.7%.
+The commune of Ghardaïa has a population of 93,423 according to the 2008 census, up from 87,599 in 1998, with an annual growth rate of 0.7%., up to 477953 in 2019 with an annual growth rate of 0.7%.

 It is located in northern-central Algeria in the Sahara and lies along the left bank of the Wadi Mzab.
 The M'zab in the Ghardaïa Province was made a World Heritage Site in 1982, as a cultural property evaluated under the criteria II (for its settlement affecting urban planning even to the present century), III (for its Ibadi cultural values), and V (a settlement culture which has prevailed to the present century).

 Ghardaïa is part of a pentapolis, a hilltop city amongst four others, built almost a thousand years ago in the M’Zab valley.
 It was founded by the Mozabites, an Ibadi sect of the Berber Muslims.

 It is a major centre of date production and the manufacture of rugs and cloths.
 Divided into three walled sectors, it is a fortified town.
 At the centre is the historical Mʾzabite area, with a pyramid-style mosque and an arcaded square.
 Distinctive white, pink, and red houses, made of sand, clay and gypsum, rise in terraces and arcades.

 In her 1963 book, La Force des choses, the French existentialist philosopher Simone de Beauvoir described Ghardaïa as "a Cubist painting beautifully constructed".

 Etymology

+According to J. Delheure, the name Ghardaïa may be derived from the Tamazight root Gh·R·D, meaning "the highest part of the shoulders", "strength", or "authority", giving Taɣərdayt.
+This interpretation refers to the citadel's location atop the hill.

+Other sources, however, state that Taɣərdayt means "plateau located next to the valley", from which the name Ghardaïa is derived.

-The name of Ghardaïa has its origins in a female saint named Daïa who lived in a cave (ghār) in the area before it blossomed into a town inhabited by Ibadi Muslims who came to escape persecution from the Fatimid Caliphate in the north.
+Alternatively, the name Ghardaïa may derive from a female saint named Daïa, who is said to have lived in a cave (ghār) in the area before it developed into a town inhabited by Ibadi Muslims who had migrated there to escape persecution under the Fatimid Caliphate.